 Essentially CTF means tractors run on the same track every time they enter a field treating the untracked part of the field like a bed never to be run on.
 This has obvious consequences of less compaction, better plant root development and optimum yield.
-For us it is early days, but already we are seeing the benefits of more even crop growth, consistent and deeper rooting structures, better water infiltration and more earth worms.
+We are seeing the benefits of more even crop growth, consistent and deeper rooting structures, better water infiltration and more earth worms.

 The main challenge was coming up with the track width which would be future proof.
-In the end we decided on an 8.8m system and at the time of writing all our field implements fit into that track width apart from our combine harvester but hopefully that will be concluded by harvest 2017.
+In the end we decided on an 8.8m system and all our field implements fit into that track width apart from our combine harvester.

 My family have been farmers in Suffolk for four generations and before that in Ayrshire and so there was considerable pressure on me to take on the family business!